bywhite/tf-imm-lab-basic/README.md

 export TF_VAR_secretkey=`cat ~/Downloads/SecretKey.txt`

 The above example is based on the secret key being in your Downloads folder.
 Adjust for your environment.
-You must add BackTics (same key as ~ tilda, not a single quote) around the "cat ~/Downloads/SecretKey.txt" in Export
+You must add BackTics (same key as ~ tilda, not a single quote) around the "cat ~/Downloads/SecretKey.txt" in Export command.

 It doesn't matter how you create the environment variables in your OS, as long as they are preceeded with TF_VAR_